 We found 4 orthopedic surgeons who accept Humana Gold 2250/HMO Premier near Elizabethtown, KY.

-Dr. Jeff Been, who practices in Elizabethtown, KY, is a medical specialist in orthopedics/orthopedic surgery.
+Dr. Jeff Been specializes in orthopedics/orthopedic surgery and practices in Elizabethtown, KY.
 He attended medical school at the University of Louisville School of Medicine.
-Dr. Been honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments